Mark Mitchell (New Zealand politician): In Government, 2011–2017

-Coalition Government, 2017–present
+In opposition, 2017–2023

 During the 2017 general election, Mark Mitchell was re-elected in the Rodney electorate, defeating Labour candidate Marja Lubeck by a margin of 19,561 votes.
 Following the formation of a Labour-led coalition government, Mitchell was appointed as National's Spokesperson for the defence, disarmament, and justice portfolios.
 On 22 January 2019, he was designated as National's Spokesperson for Pike River Re-entry.